On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Structure of the projectivity group

-Now, let us go back to the situation when $X$ is a thick Euclidean building of type $\tld A_2$, and $\Delta$ is the set of chambers of its building at infinity.
+Now, let us go back to the situation when $X$ is a thick Euclidean building of type $\widetilde A_2$, and $\Delta$ is the set of chambers of its building at infinity.
 In that particular case, the projectivity group $(\Pi, \Omega)$ of $\Delta$ is more than just a permutation group of a set $\Omega$.
-Indeed, to each vertex $v \in \Delta$, one associates the panel-tree $T_v$, as in Proposition \ref{prop:paneltree}.
+Indeed, to each vertex $v \in \Delta$, one associates the panel tree $T_v$, as in Proposition \ref{prop:paneltree}.

 Let $v$ and $v'$ be two opposite vertices of different types in $\Delta$, and let $\ell$ be a geodesic line in $X$ joining these two vertices.
 By Proposition \ref{isompaneltree}, the panel trees $T_v$ and $T_{v'}$ are both canonically isomorphic to the wall tree $T_\ell$.
-Hence we get a canonical involutory isomorphism between the panel-trees $T_v$ and $T_{v'}$.
-From that observation, it follows that any perspectivity of $\Ch(v)$ to $\Ch(v')$ defines an isomorphism of panel-trees from $T_v$ to $T_{v'}$, and that the projectivity group at $v$ acts by automorphisms on the panel-tree $T_v$.
+Hence we have a canonical involutory isomorphism between the panel trees $T_v$ and $T_{v'}$.

+From that observation, it follows that any perspectivity of $\Ch(v)$ to $\Ch(v')$ defines an isomorphism of panel trees from $T_v$ to $T_{v'}$, and that the projectivity group at $v$ acts by automorphisms on the panel tree $T_v$.
 We define the \textbf{projectivity group of $X$ at $v$} as $(\Pi(v), T_v)$ by viewing the usual projectivity group $\Pi(v)$ as a subgroup of $\Aut(T_v)$.
-Thus the projectivity group of $\Delta$ at $v$ is nothing but $(\Pi(v), \partial T_v)$, since the set $\Ch(v)$ is canonically isomorphic to the set of ends of the panel tree $T_v$ by Proposition \ref{bndpaneltree}.
+Thus the projectivity group of $\Delta$ at $v$ is $(\Pi(v), \partial T_v)$, since the set $\Ch(v)$ is canonically isomorphic to the set of ends of the panel tree $T_v$ by Proposition \ref{bndpaneltree}.
 Note that using isomorphisms as described above, all wall trees and all panel trees are mutually isomorphic (though not canonically).

-\begin{definition} We fix once and for all a tree $T$ which is isomorphic to all panel and wall trees in $X$ and call it \textbf{the model tree} of $X$.
+\begin{definition} We fix once and for all a tree $T$ which is isomorphic to all panel and wall trees in $X$ and call it the \textbf{model tree} of $X$.
 By choosing an actual identification of $T$ with a panel tree $T_v$ and pulling back the projectivity group $\Pi(v)$ we define $\Pi$, the \textbf{model projectivity group} of $X$. \end{definition}

-\begin{lemma} $T$ is a regular tree which is locally finite (of degree $q+1$) if and only if $X$ is locally finite (of order~$q$).
-The projectivity group $\Pi$ acts $3$-transitively on $\partial T$ and vertex-transitively on $T$. \end{lemma}
+\begin{lemma} The projectivity group $\Pi$ acts $3$-transitively on $\partial T$ and vertex-transitively on $T$.
+In particular $T$ is regular.
+If moreover $X$ is locally finite of order $q$, then $T$ is locally finite of degree~$q+1$). \end{lemma}